-From Ref 2, Soil pH and Organic Matter
+From Ref 2, Soil Acidification: How to Lower Soil pH

 It may be tempting to add more iron and other micronutrients to the soil to “fix” the chlorosis problem.
 The trouble is that as the soil pH gets higher, the micronutrients become less available.
 There may be plenty of micronutrients in the soil, but they just aren’t available to the plant at higher pH.